 When using E-GGNN rather than I-GGNN, we will have generic separation if and only if the graph is connected. \begin{restatable}{theorem}{GGNN} [expressive power of E-GGNN] Let $d$ be a natural number.
 Let $F$ be an E-GGNN.
 Let $\mA$ be a disconnected graph.
 Then, $F$ generically fails to identify $\mA$.\\ Conversely, if $\mA$ is connected and $F$ is a maximally expressive E-GGNN with depth $T\geq d+1$, then $F$ generically identifies $\mA$. \end{restatable}

 \begin{proof}[Proof idea] Suppose a geometric graph $\mathcal{G}$ isn't connected.
 We can apply two distinct rigid motions to two connected components and obtain a new geometric graph, $\mathcal{G}'$, which cannot be separated from $\mathcal{G}$ using E-GGNN.
 This is illustrated in \autoref{fig:teaser}(A).
-Conversely, in the appendix \autoref{Identifiable}, we show that the features $s_i$ obtained after $d+1$ iterations of a maximally expressive E-GGNN can encode the multi-set of all distances $\|x_i-x_j\| $ for all $j$ which are $d+1$-hop neighbors of $i$ (a similar claim was shown in \cite{on_the_expressive_power}).
+Conversely, in the appendix \autoref{Identifiable}, we show that the features $s_i$ obtained after $d+1$ iterations of a maximally expressive E-GGNN can encode the multi-set of all distances $\|x_i-x_j\| $ for all $j$ which are $d+1$-hop neighbors of $i$ (a similar claim was shown by \cite{on_the_expressive_power}).
 Thus, $d+1$ iterations of maximally expressive E-GGNN can simulate the application of a single iteration of an I-GGNN on the $d+1$ power graph.
-The proof then follows from the fact that the $(d+1)$ power graph is generically globally rigid \cite{power-graph, power-graph2}. \end{proof}
+The proof then follows from the fact that the $(d+1)$ power graph is generically globally rigid \citep{power-graph, power-graph2}. \end{proof}

-An immediate result of this theorem is that generic graph separation is a local problem with a problem radius \cite{alon2020bottleneck} of $d+1$.\footnote{A task's problem radius denoted by $r$ is the minimal integer where the task becomes solvable upon each node observing its neighborhood within a $r$-hop radius and aggregating all node's information.} We note that the generic assumption allows us to reconstruct the coordinates of the nodes and the combinatorial graph.
-Without the generic assumption, even geometrically complete models based on $2$-WL cannot reconstruct the combinatorial graph, as setting all positions to be zero renders the geometric information useless, and $2$-WL cannot separate all combinatorial graphs.
+An immediate result of this theorem is that generic graph separation is a local problem with a problem radius of $d+1$ \citep{alon2020bottleneck} .\footnote{A task's problem radius denoted by $r$ is the minimal integer where the task becomes solvable upon each node observing its neighborhood within a $r$-hop radius and aggregating all node's information.} We note that the generic assumption allows us to reconstruct the coordinates of the nodes and the combinatorial graph.
+Without the generic assumption, even models based on $2$-WL that are complete on full graphs cannot reconstruct the combinatorial graph.
+Setting all positions to zero nullifies the geometric information, and $2$-WL is insufficient to distinguish all combinatorial graphs.